MIKEGUIJARRO/BlogApi/README.md

 </h2>

 ## Comments 🎙
-In order to run this application is important to run create a `config.env` inside `/src/config/config.env`.
+In order to run this application is important to create a `config.env` inside `/src/config/config.env`.
 The `env` file needs to contain the next environment variables:

 - PORT=5000